 Diagnosing intestinal cancer starts with a physical exam that allows the doctor to feel for any swelling or listen for sounds of intestinal blockage.
 If your doctor suspects intestinal cancer, they may proceed to a blood test or imaging tests to get a picture of what’s happening inside your body.
 The doctor may also perform an endoscopy, which involves using a long tube with a camera attached to its end to look at your duodenum, or take a tissue sample for examination.

 If you are diagnosed with intestinal cancer, the doctor will proceed with staging.
 Stages are determined using the TNM system and on a scale of 0 through IV.
-Higher stages indicate greater metastasis of cancer cells.
+Higher stages indicate greater metastasis of colon cancer cells.

-About Alternative and Natural Treatments for Intestinal Cancer
+About Intestinal Cancer Alternative Treatment and Natural Remedies

 Alternative and natural treatments offer an effective means of treating intestinal cancer without the side effects of traditional cancer treatments, like radiation therapy and chemotherapy.
-These traditional treatments often leave you physically weak and fatigued while harming your immune system.
-If you are someone who has intestinal cancer, or know someone who does, you may want to consider alternative therapy.
+These conventional therapy and treatments often leave cancer patients physically weak and fatigued while harming their immune system.
+If you are someone who has intestinal cancer, or know someone who does, you may want to consider an alternative cancer treatment and therapy.

 Immunity Therapy Center is a cancer center dedicated to treating cancer and fighting tumor cells through natural alternative treatments and customized treatment plans tailored to your personal needs.
 We want to help you, or your loved one, fight this disease without the harshness of radiation therapy and chemotherapy.
 We provide a personalized intestinal cancer alternative treatment for every patient.
 If you or a loved one is struggling with cancer, explore all our options such as esophagus cancer, colon cancer, or stomach cancer alternative treatment.
 We believe every patient should be treated like a person, not a chart, and work diligently to ensure our patients feel cared for and heard.
 Contact us to learn more and to receive your custom treatment plan.

 Customized Care For the Body And The Mind